PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

-#### chart of average playground use by number of play elements and by primary age group, population as color
+#### chart of average playground use by number of play elements and by primary age group

 ![](01_Playground_Analysis_files/figure-commonmark/unnamed-chunk-30-1.png)